 - A theme update can cause your website to look different

-- A plugin update can have a conflict with another plugin
+- A plugin update can conflict with another plugin

 - WordPress core updates may not be compatible with your current theme or plugins

 1. Automated backups